NHMDenmark/Pi-Eye/README.md

     - Try restarting the service with `sudo systemctl restart pieye`
     - Alternatively: check the status of the service with `journalctl -u pieye`
 3. Try rebooting the pi and reconnecting it to the computer

+## Nothing works with the Pieye
+1. Make sure the powersupply is working correctly.
+Raspberry pi can have issues getting stable power this can be seen if the led light on the pi keeps blinking.
+Change cables/powersupply and if that doesnt work change the pi itself.
+2. Try reinstalling the SD card of the pi and set up everything again.
+The cards can have issues.
+Think back to how old floppy disks used to behave.

 # TODO
 1. Make a service to update the git on the pi automatically if there is a new release - including copying the pieye.service file and rebooting the service? - if this works, remove the cronjob from setup.sh - However, consider if this is a good idea, as it might be better to have a manual update process to avoid breaking things